kubernetes-sigs/external-dns/docs/legacy/kops-dns-controller.md

 We consult the `Status.LoadBalancer.Ingress` records on the ingress.
 For each one, we create a record.
 If the record is an IP address, we add an A record.
 If the record is a hostname (AWS ELB), we use a CNAME.

-We would like to use an ALIAS, but we have not yet done this because of limitations of the dnsprovider.
+We would like to use an ALIAS, but we have not yet done this because of limitations of the DNS provider.

 ### Pods